gojimmypi/gojimmypi.github.io/_debug/README.md

 The command expected is the wolfSSL `./configure` that expects a potentially _large_ number of parameters. (see the [--help](./help.txt)).

+Unlike normal bash commands spanning multiple lines, comments are allowed.
+Use the same `#` on a line for everything afterwards to be ignored.

+Line continuation characters `\` should not be used.

-The multi-line command is stripped of comments and everything placed on a single line statement when executed.
+The multi-line `./configure` command with all parameters on subsequent lines is stripped of comments and everything placed on a single line statement when executed.

 Upon execution, the entire output is set to a file called [output.txt](./output.txt).
 Additionally, the enabled/disabled features (those items with an asterisk in the output and the word "yes" or "no") are separated and stored in the respective [Enabled-Features.txt](Enabled-Features.txt) and [Enabled-Features.txt](Enabled-Features.txt) files.